kstenerud/concise-encoding/ce-structure.md

 ### Lossy Conversions

-If, after decoding a value, it is no longer possible to encode it back into the exact same bit pattern due to data loss, the conversion is considered to be "lossy".
+If, after decoding and storing a value, it is no longer possible to encode it back into the exact same bit pattern due to data loss, the conversion is considered to be "lossy".

 **Lossy conversions that **MUST** be allowed**: